 Below is a summary of the procedures and requirements that apply to archiving projects.
-Please read these guidelines prior to engaging the data center with an archive request.
-Note that other requirements specific to the program or supporting data center may apply.
+Please read these guidelines prior to engaging NCEI with an archive request.
+Note that other requirements specific to associated programs or data themes may apply.

-There are several factors that influence project schedule: the size and complexity of the data, level of support requested, data center familiarity with the data provider and providing system, compliance with project requirements, other existing workloads, etc. It is important that potential data providers contact the data center early in the planning phase to ensure adequate time for archive planning and preparation.
+There are several factors that influence project schedule: the size and complexity of the data, level of support requested, existing connections with the data provider and providing system, compliance with project requirements, other project dependencies, etc. It is important that potential data providers contact NCEI early in the planning phase to ensure adequate time for archive planning and preparation.
 End-to-end management of the data for archiving should be planned at the start of research and considered throughout the project lifecycle.
-Including archiving in the project management plan is a critical step for ensuring adequate preparation for long-term, data center support.
-Coordinating with the data center during data development also allows opportunities for feedback to improve the data and metadata for archiving.
+Including archiving in the project management plan is a critical step for ensuring adequate preparation for long-term archive support.
+Coordinating with NCEI during data development also allows opportunities for feedback to improve the data and metadata for archiving.

-In general, there are two gates to pass through in sequence to get data into the archive.
+In general, there are two gates to pass through in sequence to get data into the NCEI archive.
 These are 1) the archive appraisal and approval step, and 2) finalizing the data submission agreement.
 The data provider assists with these activities by providing the necessary information and by reviewing the archive-generated documents.
-Submitting an archive request to a data center initiates the archive appraisal and the involvement of the data center.
+Submitting an archive request to NCEI initiates the archive appraisal and the involvement of NCEI.
 (ATRAC provides an archive request form for registered projects under Edit Projects.)
-Information provided in the request and follow-on conversations are used by the data center to assess the archive value, feasibility and costs.
-A data center decision on supporting the data is based on an informed recommendation and is documented in a formal approval or disapproval communication from the archive.
+Information provided in the request and follow-on conversations are used by NCEI to assess the archive value, feasibility and costs.
+NCEI's decision on supporting the data is based on an informed recommendation and is documented in a formal approval or disapproval communication from the archive.

-For approved archive projects, the data provider and the data center negotiate the details of the data model and the transfer logistics in a data submission agreement.
-The submission agreement is a charter for both the provider and the data center on how the project will proceed during the operational transfer and through the end of archive support.
+For approved archive projects in ATRAC, the data provider and NCEI negotiate the details of the data model and the transfer logistics in a data submission agreement.
+The submission agreement is a charter for both the provider and NCEI on how the project will proceed during the operational transfer and through the end of archive support.
 A finalized submission agreement acts as the second and final gate to the archive.
-Even with a finalized submission agreement, providers are expected to maintain communications with the data center through the data submission and, if possible, through the life of the data archive.
+Even with a finalized submission agreement, providers are expected to maintain communications with NCEI through the data submission and, if possible, through the life of the data archive.

 Documentation and Metadata

-The data center requires sufficient information to read, understand and characterize the data in accordance with documentation standards.
+The NCEI archive requires sufficient information to read, understand and characterize the data in accordance with documentation standards.
 This documentation is crucial for the ability to use and understand the data independent of external assistance.
 Data documentation, at a minimum, should allow users to:

 - read the encoded data format